How to speed up Google Chrome browser on Android (Updated 2023)

 - Open Chrome browser and enter “chrome://flags/#max-tiles-for-interest-area“.

-- locate Maximum tiles for interest area, Tap the drop-down and then select 512,
+- locate Maximum tiles for the interest area, Tap the drop-down and then select 512,

 - When prompted, tap the Relaunch Now button.